Columella: Sources

 In addition to Cato the Elder and Varro, Columella used many sources that are no longer extant and for which he is one of the few references.
 These include works by Aulus Cornelius Celsus, the Carthaginian writer Mago, Tremellius Scrofa, and many Greek sources.
 His uncle Marcus Columella, "a clever man and an exceptional farmer" (VII.2.30), had conducted experiments in sheep breeding, crossing colourful wild rams, introduced from Africa for gladiatorial games, with domestic sheep, and may have influenced his nephew's interests.
 Columella owned farms in Italy; he refers specifically to estates at Ardea, Carseoli, and Alba, and speaks repeatedly of his own practical experience in agriculture.

-Principal early editions
+Editions

 The earliest editions of Columella group his works with those on agriculture of Cato the Elder, Varro and Palladius.
 Some modern library catalogues follow Brunet in listing these under "Rei rusticae scriptores" or "Scriptores rei rusticae".